Evan-xia-mew/ImportCSV/readme.md

 This command will migrate default data from database/migrations folder and it will make user table in define Mysql database.

-*Now for export data to csv file, we need to download and install Maatwebsite Version 3.0 package, for this we have go to command prompt and write following command.*

-*Run composer require maatwebsite/excel*

-*This command will download maatwebsite package in Laravel 5.8 application.
-Now we want to add into Laravel 5.8 application.
-For this we have open config/app.php and following service provider and aliase*

-*'providers' => [

- ....

- *Maatwebsite\Excel\ExcelServiceProvider::class,

-*],

-*'aliases' => [

- ....

- *'Excel' => Maatwebsite\Excel\Facades\Excel::class,

-*],

 Now we are ready